 Computer Science Job Projections

-As technology advances, the demand and critical need for experienced computer science professionals continues to grow.
-The U.S. Bureau of Labor Statistics (BLS) projects that 531,200 new computer driven jobs could be added in the next 10 years.
+As technology advances, the demand and critical need for experienced computer science professionals continue to grow.
+The U.S. Bureau of Labor Statistics (BLS) projects that 667,600 new computer-driven jobs could be added in the next 10 years.
 Although these projections do not guarantee job growth or a career for graduates, the career path for those with computer science degrees looks very promising.

 Potential Computer Science Careers